 To help you decide which tablet is right for you, we test all of the top devices in our lab and in the real world.
-In general, Amazon tablets are great for kids and anyone on a tight budget. iPads are best for students and creative pros.
-And those who care most about productivity should check out Microsoft’s Surface line or other Windows-powered tablets.
+In general, Amazon tablets are great for kids and anyone on a tight budget. iPads are best for students and creative pros, especially with the new M1 chip and new displays in Apple's new iPad Pro 2021 — which we just reviewed.

 What are the best tablets?

-For parents or those on a budget, the Amazon Fire tablet line offers some great options..
-While their Amazon content-first interface may be off putting to those who don't live in the Prime world, their prices can't be beat and Amazon's slowly updating them to USB-C, which it's got in the Fire HD 10 and is adding to the Fire HD 8 2020.
+For parents or those on a budget, the Amazon Fire tablet line offers some great options.
+While their Amazon content-first interface may be off putting to those who don't live in the Prime world, their prices can't be beat and Amazon's slowly updating them to USB-C, which it's got in the Fire HD 10 and added to the Fire HD 8 2020.
 For those who like to take lots of physical notes, the reMarkable 2 tablet is a one-of-a-kind slate that replicates the feel of pen and paper like no other.

 The best tablets you can buy today

 The new 9th Gen iPad looks just like the 8th Gen update, and that's (mostly) OK.
 The A13 Bionic chip gives the 2021 iPad that necessary bump in performance to keep it speeding along, as iPadOS 15 brings more machine learning tricks like LiveText.
 The iPad's screen is still bright and colorful, and just what it needs at this price point.
 Also, Apple's sticking with its first-gen Pencil and Smart Keyboard Folio for its supported Apple-made accessories, which many may find easier to use than third-party Bluetooth options.